 Bavaria, Germany has many majestic medieval castles.
 Unfortunately we have only been able to visit five of them.
 I love old castles.
 The older they are the more interesting they are for me.
 I love learning their history because a castle has the entire history of a town or even an entire region concentrated in one place.
 Behind a castle’s wall lots of people found refuge and shelter during times of war and found joy and entertainment during times of peace.
 All this tumultuous life is many times captured inside a castle’s museum.
 Read on about five beautiful castles in Bavaria, Germany.

-Arguably the most famous castle in the world is Neuschwanstein Castle in Bavaria, Germany.
-It is built on a tall hilltop at the foot of the Alps, in the small village of Hohenschwangau near the town of Fussen in Bavaria Germany.
+Neuschwanstein Castle comes at the end of the picturesque Romantic Road in the small village of Hohenschwangau near the town of Fussen.
 There are pictures everywhere on the internet, but when you get there and see the castle from the bottom of the hill, it does really look like a fairy tale.

-Neuschwanstein Castle, Germany – Storm clouds gathering around Neuschwanstein Castle
+Storm clouds gathering around Neuschwanstein Castle

-See more photos from Neuschwanstein Castle
+See my photos from Neuschwanstein Castle

-Neuschwanstein is a new castle, being opened to the public 1886, but its unbelievably picturesque location and medieval look really explain why it is the most famous castle in the world.
-If you are planning to visit Neuschvanstein and Hohenschwangau castles we found that it is best to visit Neuschvanstein in the morning and then Hohenschwangau later.
+During the summer, these castles are very busy with tourists.
+If you are planning to visit these castles we found that it is best to visit Neuschvanstein in the morning and then Hohenschwangau later in the day.
 Most people do it the other way around and this is how we visited as well, but Neuschvanstein gets really busy around noon.

 If you are planning a trip to this beautiful are you can find budget hotels in the Schwangau region.
 We stayed at the inexpensive Alpengasthof Geiselstein in the nearby village of Halblech, only 10 minutes from the castles.

-Hohenschwangau Castle, Germany – The Alpsee lake and Hohenschwangau Castle seen from Neuschwanstein Castle
+The Alpsee lake and Hohenschwangau Castle seen from Neuschwanstein Castle

-See more photos from Hohenschwangau Castle
+See my photos from Hohenschwangau Castle

 Hohenschwangau Castle overlooks the pristine Alpsee lake and it provides an unbelievable panorama of the surrounding mountains and hillsides.

-See more photos from Linderhof Castle
+See my photos from Linderhof Castle

 If you start early in the morning and you plan well you can see all three castles in one day.

-See more photos from Harburg Castle
+See my photos from Harburg

-Harburg Castle is a large medieval stronghold that dominates the village below and the surrounding landscape.
+This large medieval stronghold that dominates the village below and the surrounding landscape.
 It has an idyllic setting with a slow flowing river, a village with tiny streets and Harburg Castle perched on the hill.

 We came to Harburg driving the picturesque Romantic Road from Rothenburg and Dinklesbuhl.
 Harburg Castle appears after a bend in the road and it provides a gorgeous view right from the road.

 Germany’s Romantic Road is best visited by renting a car in Germany and driving it through the countryside all the way to the Alps.
-If you are planning a trip to this area you can find budget hotels on Germany’s Romantic Strasse.

 Beautiful view of the Nuremberg Castle tower and entrance

-See more photos from Nuremberg
+See my photos from Nuremberg